deeplearning4j/deeplearning4j/gpu.md

 This won’t force all, even minor operations, to use specified grid dimensions, but it’ll create theoretical limits for them.

-## Allow for a larger cache
+## Allow for a Larger Cache

-Since ND4J is based on JAva, the cache size is very important for CUDA backend, and it’s able to dramatically increase or decrease performance.
-If you have plenty of RAM - just allow larger caches.
+Since ND4J is based on Java, the cache size is very important for CUDA backend, and it’s able to dramatically increase or decrease performance.
+If you have plenty of RAM, just allow for larger caches.

 Something like this might be used: